Pros and cons of buying a car with a CVT transmission

 Audi Variable Automatic Gearbox (CVT) See larger photo

-We are only talking about the CVT with a variator; the eCVT used in the Prius and other hybrid vehicles is completely different.
+We are only talking about the mechanical CVT with a variator; the eCVT used in the Prius and other hybrid vehicles is completely different.

 The key component in this Audi CVT is the variator that consists of the chain running between two pulleys (some CVTs have a steel belt instead of a chain).
 Each pulley set is made of two cones facing each other.
 The working surface of the cones is smooth.
 The size of each pulley set can be changed by pushing the cones towards or away from each other using hydraulic pressure.